 Once any of these conditions are met, your employee can tap into the federal act’s 12 weeks of unpaid leave.

-What Are the Most Common Employee Benefits?
+What Are the Most Common Types of Employee Benefits Insurance?

 Now that we covered the bare-bones benefits that are required by law, it’s time to look into what are considered to be “standard” benefits.